hestiacp/hestiacp-docs/admin_docs/server_management.rst

      - Name server 2
    * - %ip%
      - 123.123.123.123
-     - Ip adress of the server or Dedicated ip
+     - Ip address of the server or Dedicated ip
    * - %domain%
      - domain.tld
      - Domain of the user